cockroachdb/docs/cockroachcloud/client-certs-dedicated.md

 ## Delete the certificate authority (CA) certificate for a dedicated cluster

 This section shows how to remove the configured CA certificate from the cluster.

+{{site.data.alerts.callout_danger}}
-Afterward, clients can no longer authenticate with certificates signed by this CA certificate.
+After this operation is performed, clients can no longer authenticate with certificates signed by this CA certificate.
+{{site.data.alerts.end}}

 {{site.data.alerts.callout_success}}
 Managing the certificate authority (CA) certificate for a {{ site.data.products.dedicated }} cluster requires the [Cluster Administrator](authorization.html#cluster-administrator) or [Org Administrator (legacy)](authorization.html#org-administrator-legacy) Organization role.